 Even though cyber attacks are a fairly common sight, hacking is not an easy task.
 Yes, there are thousands of automated tools today that allow hackers to crack a password or breach into a system in just a few seconds.
-However, to carry out a full-fledged cyberattack on a target organization requires planning, technical expertise, quick thinking, and a hell lot of danger.
-If you are a student who is going to learn ethical hacking online, then you will eventually learn about these 5 stages of hacking and how to implement them.
+To carry out a full-fledged cyberattack on a target organization requires planning, technical expertise, quick thinking, and a hell lot of danger.
+However, you can protect yourself or your business by getting in touch with cyber security consulting firms to strengthen your overall IT security service.
 Read till the end to know in detail how a hacker carries out a cyberattack on its target.

 1. Gathering Information or Reconnaissance

 The first step in the hacking process is to gather as much information as you can about your target.
 There are a lot of sources to do this.
 Open source intelligence gathering or OSINT is one of the most popular methods of doing cyber espionage.
 One can use the Internet, social media, google dorks or physical resources to know in detail about the target.
 For example, hackers search LinkedIn to know about the technologies that organizations are using so that they can use vulnerabilities in those technologies to break into the organization.
 If the hackers are trying to target an organization using social engineering and phishing, then this step will comprise of getting to know about the target employee through their social media profiles or online presence so their passwords can be guessed or their phishing mails can be custom-tailored for better impact.